 Even if you’re not in one of the high-risk groups, call your antenatal care team or your doctor straight away if you have any of the following symptoms:

-Early delivery with either be artificially induced to start labour or caesarian section will be scheduled.
+Early delivery with either be artificially induced to start labour or a caesarean section will be scheduled.

 You may be prescribed medication to lower your blood pressure until your baby is delivered.